 has the following properties: \begin{enumerate} \item $\pi_{\theta}$ is safe. \item The policy $\pi_\theta(\cdot)$ is trainable with respect to the NN parameters $\theta$. \end{enumerate} \end{mythm} \begin{proof} 1) By the construction of the gauge map, we have $G(\phi_{\theta}(x)|\hat{K}_{cbf}(x)) \in \hat{K}_{cbk}(x)$ which is the safe control set $K_{cbf}(x)$ shifted by the interior safe control input $\pi_{int}(x)$.
 Therefore, we have $\pi_\theta(x) \in K_{cbf}(x)$ for all $x \in \mathcal{C}$, and conclude that $\pi_\theta(x)$ is safe.

-2) As shown in~\cite[Theorem 1]{tabas2021computationally}, automatic differentiation can be applied to compute the subgradients of $\pi_\theta$ with respect to $\theta$, making it possible to train $\pi_\theta$. \end{proof} The neural network $\phi_\theta$ can embed any architecture and learns the residual control policy added to the interior safe policy $\pi_{int}(x)$.
-By the construction of the gauge map, the applied controller $\pi_\theta(x)$ shown in~\eqref{eq:gauge_nn} belongs to the safe control set $K_{cbf}(x)$, and the performance of $\pi_\theta(x)$ is usually no worse than $\pi_{int}(x)$ after training.
+2) As shown in~\cite[Theorem 1]{tabas2022computationally}, automatic differentiation can be applied to compute the subgradients of $\pi_\theta$ with respect to $\theta$, making it possible to train $\pi_\theta$. \end{proof} The NN $\phi_\theta$ can embed any architecture and learns the residual control policy added to the interior safe policy $\pi_{int}(x)$.
+By the construction of the gauge map, the applied controller $\pi_\theta(x)$ shown in~\eqref{eq:gauge_nn} belongs to the safe control set $K_{cbf}(x)$, and the performance of $\pi_\theta(x)$ is no worse than $\pi_{int}(x)$ after training.
 The online evaluation of $\pi_\theta$ can be done in closed-form if an explicit interior safe policy $\pi_{int}(x)$ is given, or by solving an LP if the implicit construction~\eqref{eq:chebyshev} is used.

-\begin{remark} Our analysis of safe NN controllers can be readily applied to incorporate high order CBFs~\cite{xiao2019control} in which case the safe control set $K_{cbf}(x)$ is still a polytope in the control input.
+\begin{remark} Our analysis of safe NN controllers can be readily applied to incorporate high order CBFs~\cite{xiao2019control} in which case the safe control set $K_{cbf}(x)$ is still a polytope.
 In addition to the CBF-based safe control sets, NN-gauge and NN-diff-QP can easily encode other forms of polytopic safe control sets such as $u \in \{u \mid Gu \leq b\}$ and $u \in \{u \mid Fx + Gu \leq b\}$. \end{remark}